sidux/gaslighted/Readme.md

 ### 🧱 Core Systems

 #### UI
-- game should responsive
+- Game should be responsive
-- ui should be as close as possible to google meet, for example hangout will just quit te game return the main menu, non relveant buttons should be disabled. (simulating a bug)
+- UI should be as close as possible to Google Meet (e.g., hangout button quits the game, non-relevant buttons disabled - simulating a bug)
-- should have a karaoke text for the current dialogue highlighting the current word, with the letter (related to the fart) to press above.
+- Karaoke text for current dialogue highlighting current words, with fart letter to press above
+- Question/answer UI integrated into the dialogue flow:
+  - Questions display multiple-choice answers (shown in random order)
+  - Timer bar showing remaining time to answer
+  - Cool animations for time running out, correct/incorrect answers
+  - Accelerated heartbeat effect when time is low
+- Audio playback for answers and feedback
-- farting release UI effects
+- Farting release UI effects
+- Screen effects for critical pressure states:
+  - Screen pulsing
+  - Slight blur effect
+  - Visual feedback for shame levels
-- should shiny effects with combos etc like guitar hero
+- Shiny effects with combos etc. like Guitar Hero

 #### 🔺 Fart Pressure (can go **negative**)
 - Starts at `0`, increases over time